armoured/lyka-technical-assessment/README.md

 A 2D Grid will popup on your terminal and you will be asked to enter commands to move a robot.

+The robot looks like "o" and empty spaces look like "-"

 To move the robot enter commands "N E S W" without the quotemarks.

 The input must be single-space separated.
 You cannot write "NESW".
 It must also be capital letters.